apache/beam/website/www/site/content/en/documentation/patterns/grouping-elements-for-efficient-external-service-calls.md

 limitations under the License.
 -->

-# State and timers for calling external services using the `GroupIntoBatches`-transform
+# Grouping elements for efficient external service calls using the `GroupIntoBatches`-transform

 Usually, authoring an Apache Beam pipeline can be done with out-of-the-box tools and transforms like _ParDo_'s, _Window_'s and _GroupByKey_'s.
 However, when you want more tight control, you can keep state in an otherwise stateless _DoFn_.